Seeing Sound, Hearing Sight: Uncovering Modality Bias and Conflict of AI models in Sound Localization: More implementation details of AI models

-\textbf{AVSegformer~\cite{gao2024avsegformer}} is an audio-visual semantic segmentation model built on a dual-stream transformer-based architecture.
-It employs SegFormer~\cite{xie2021segformer} as the visual backbone and Audio Spectrogram Transformer (AST)~\cite{ast} as the audio encoder to capture fine-grained cross-modal representations.
+\textbf{AVSegformer~\citep{gao2024avsegformer}} is an audio-visual semantic segmentation model built on a dual-stream transformer-based architecture.
+It employs SegFormer~\citep{xie2021segformer} as the visual backbone and Audio Spectrogram Transformer (AST)~\citep{ast} as the audio encoder to capture fine-grained cross-modal representations.
 AVSegformer integrates both modality-specific and fused token embeddings through a lightweight fusion decoder for pixel-level prediction.
 It is trained in a fully supervised setting using a combination of cross-entropy loss for segmentation and audio-visual consistency loss.
 AVSegformer's training data includes three subsets of AVSBench.

-\textbf{ImageBind~\cite{imagebind} and LanguageBind~\cite{languagebind}} are large-scale, multi-modal transformer models with billions of parameters.
+\textbf{ImageBind~\citep{imagebind} and LanguageBind~\citep{languagebind}} are large-scale, multi-modal transformer models with billions of parameters.
 These models are trained with contrastive learning objectives across six modalities: image, audio, video, text, depth, thermal, and IMU, and embed these into a shared representation space.
-Both models use a Vision Transformer(ViT)~\cite{vit} for visual encoding and AST~\cite{ast} for audio encoding.
-ImageBind is trained on large-scale datasets including LAION~\cite{laion, cherti2023reproducible}, SSv2~\cite{ssv2}, and K400~\cite{k400}.
-LanguageBind builds on the pre-trained encoders from ImageBind and further fine-tunes them on the VIDAL-10M~\cite{languagebind} dataset.
+Both models use a Vision Transformer(ViT)~\citep{vit} for visual encoding and AST~\citep{ast} for audio encoding.
+ImageBind is trained on large-scale datasets including LAION~\citep{laion, cherti2023reproducible}, SSv2~\citep{ssv2}, and K400~\citep{k400}.
+LanguageBind builds on the pre-trained encoders from ImageBind and further fine-tunes them on the VIDAL-10M~\citep{languagebind} dataset.

-\textbf{Implementation details of AI models.} All ten models—except IS3-FT-Stereo—take paired image and mono audio inputs, processing each modality independently through dedicated visual and audio encoders.
-For the mono audio setup, we follow the IS3-FT-Mono design by averaging the stereo channels into a single-channel input.
-For CNN-based models, feature maps from the final layers of the encoders are extracted, and cosine similarity is computed between them to produce a similarity heatmap.
+\textbf{Implementation details of AI models.} All eleven models—except EchoPin-S and EchoPin—take paired image and mono audio inputs, processing each modality independently through dedicated visual and audio encoders.
+For the mono audio setup, we follow the EchoPin-M design by averaging the stereo channels into a single-channel input.
+As shown in Fig.~\ref{fig:pipeline}, for CNN-based models, feature maps from the final layers of the encoders are extracted, and cosine similarity is computed between them to produce a similarity heatmap.
 For transformer-based models, token sequences from both encoders are retrieved, and pairwise dot products of their token embeddings are calculated to generate the heatmap.
 The predicted sound source location is identified as the point with the highest activation on the heatmap.